LucFF/pine-utils/Arrays.rst

 Declaring arrays
 ----------------

-You can use two different methods to declare Pine arrays.
-The following syntax can be used to declare
+The following syntax is used to declare arrays:
-    <type> <identifier> = <expression>
+    <type>[] <identifier> = <expression>

+The ``[]`` modifier is appended to the type name when declaring arrays.
+However, since type-specific functions are used to create an array, the `<type>[]` part of the declaration is redundant, except if you initialize the array id to `na`, as in:
+    float[] prices = na
+which declares an empty array with *float* values.

+This declaration also creates an array containing zero *float* elements, but this time an array id is created:
+    prices = array.new_float(0)

+You can also initialize array elements when declaring an array.
+The following declaration creates and array id named `prices`.
+The array is created with two elements, each initialized with the value of the ``close`` built-in variable:
+    prices = array.new_float(2, close)

-The ``[]`` modifier is used has been added to the type names supported for arrays, so that you can declare arrays can be declared
+used has been added to the type names supported for arrays, so that you can declare arrays can be declared ``array.new_float()``
-``array.new_float()``
 ``array.new_color()``
 ``array.new_int()``